-Congratulations!
-You have been selected as a scholarship recipient and will be receiving a monetary gift from an individual, corporation, or family.
-It’s imperative that you thank your donor.
+If you have received a private scholarship from an individual, corporation, or family, then it’s imperative that you thank your donor.
 Expressing gratitude for a donor’s generosity serves a dual purpose.
 It provides you an opportunity to share your excitement with the donor of the gift, and that expression becomes a treasure for the donor.

 Guidelines & Requirements: